Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/CS3540/module6.md

  - So:
  - OOB evaluation --> built-in cross-validation for bagging
 ### Random Forrest
-A Random Forest is a specific type of bagging using decision trees.
+A Random Forest is an ensemble learning method that builds multiple decision trees using bootstrap samples and random feature selection, then aggregates their predictions to improve accuracy and reduce variance.

 A Random Forest:
  - Uses bagging
  - Uses decision trees